Stade Félix Bollaert, Lens, 17.06.1984

-The opening twenty minutes passed with little incident as both sides attemped to establish themselves, with half-chances falling to Rodion Cămătaru whose header was well held by Toni Schumacher and at the other end Klaus Allofs whose shot from distance provided some early catching practice for Romanian ‘keeper Silviu Lung.
-With little else to cheer, small pockets of the crowd focussed their attention on Schumacher, who once again found himself subjected to jeers and whistles whenever he touched the ball.
+The opening twenty minutes would pass by with little incident as both sides attemped to establish themselves, with half-chances falling to Rodion Cămătaru whose header was well held by Toni Schumacher and at the other end Klaus Allofs whose shot from distance provided some early catching practice for Romanian ‘keeper Silviu Lung.
+With little else to cheer, small pockets of the restless crowd continued to focus their attention on Schumacher, who once again found himself subjected to jeers and whistles whenever he touched the ball.

 After the cagey and somewhat unexciting start to the match the Nationalmannschaft looked to have settled down first, showing far more urgency than they had offered against Portugal; the midfield was clearly more offensively-minded with the addition of Matthäus and Meier, and it was the latter in particular who quickly made an impression.

-With twenty-five minutes gone Jupp Derwall’s side finally broke the deadlock with their first goal of the tournament.
-After the Romanians failed to clear their lines the loose ball was picked up by Andy Brehme just outside the Romanian box, who found Meier out to his left.
+With twenty-five minutes gone Jupp Derwall’s side would finally break the deadlock with their first goal of the tournament.
+After the Romanians failed to clear their lines the loose ball would be picked up by Andy Brehme just outside the Romanian box, who found Meier out to his left.
 Maier’s excellent twist and feint allowed him to easily outwit the right-back, and having made his way to the edge of the penalty area delivered a pin-point cross with his left foot towards the far post.
-There to meet it was the arch-predator Völler, who timed his leap perfectly to nod the ball past Lung.
+There to meet it would be the arch-predator Völler, who timed his leap perfectly to nod the ball past Lung.
 The Romanian ‘keeper had rushed off his line to meet the ball, but only succeeding in ending up in a heap on the ground as the ball found its way into the back of the net.

-Within seconds of the restart Uli Stielike became the first player to make his way into Mr. Keizer’s notebook he took out Michael Klein, but the Romanian free-kick came to nothing as Germany broke quickly through Meier, whose cross was this time collected by Lung as skipper Karl-Heinz Rummenigge charged into the box.
-Jupp Derwall’s side were now defending well and looking increasingly dangerous on the break, and just past the half-hour mark another well-crafted move through the middle and down the left saw Andreas Brehme crack a left-footed shot on target that was well parried by the Romanian ‘keeper.
+Within seconds of the restart Uli Stielike would become the first player to make his way into Mr. Keizer’s notebook as he took out Michael Klein, but the Romanian free-kick would come to nothing as Germany broke quickly through Meier, whose cross was this time collected by Lung as skipper Karl-Heinz Rummenigge charged into the box.
+Jupp Derwall’s side were now defending well and looking increasingly dangerous on the break, and just past the half-hour mark another well-crafted move through the middle and down the left would see Andreas Brehme crack a left-footed shot on target that was well parried by the Romanian ‘keeper.

 As both sides left the field at half-time the Mannschaft clearly deserved their lead, but it could so easily have been more were it not for a number of misdirected shots and the performance of Lung in the Romanian goal, who had very quickly made up for the error that had allowed Völler to score his twenty-fifth minute opener.
 Despite the fact that the Romanians had made little impression up front during the first forty-five minutes, they had shown in their opening game against Spain that they couldn’t be underestimated.

-The fragility of the one-goal lead was highlighted within twenty seconds of the restart.
-A defensive lapse by an inattentive Lothar Matthäus allowed Romanian midfielder László Bölöni to find space in front of the penalty area, and his well-timed pass was picked up by Marcel Coraş after Michael Klein had done an excellent job in drawing the German defenders.
+The fragility of the one-goal lead would be highlighted within twenty seconds of the restart.
+A defensive lapse by an inattentive Lothar Matthäus would allow Romanian midfielder László Bölöni to find space in front of the penalty area, with his well-timed pass picked up by Marcel Coraş after Michael Klein had done an excellent job in drawing the German defenders.
 Unchallenged, Coraş made his way into the penalty area before stroking a right-footed shot that skidded past Toni Schumacher to bring Lucescu’s side level.

 Having regained the lead the Mannschaft continued to threaten the Romanian goal.
 Littbarski was wide of the target after some intelligent approach play by Völler, Rummenigge was even closer after a terrific burst down the right flank, and Allofs’ left-footed effort from a tight angle was brilliantly tipped over the crossbar by Lung.

-Guido Buchwald came on for Karl-Heinz Förster with ten minutes remaining as Jupp Derwall’s side set about running down the clock, and although a well-struck long-range effort from Bölöni forced Schumacher into a fine reaction save as the Romanians threatened to draw level for the second time in the match, the Mannschaft held firm to claim the win and a valuable two points.
+Guido Buchwald would come on for Karl-Heinz Förster with ten minutes remaining as the Germans set about running down the clock, and although a well-struck long-range effort from Bölöni forced Schumacher into a fine reaction save as the Romanians threatened to draw level for the second time in the match, the Mannschaft held firm to claim the win and a valuable two points.

-After Portugal and Spain played out a 1-1 draw later that evening, the Mannschaft were left sitting at the top of their group table with three points from their two games, one ahead of their Iberian rivals.
+After Portugal and Spain played out a 1-1 draw later that evening, the Mannschaft would be left sitting at the top of their group table with three points from their two games, one ahead of both of their Iberian rivals.
 To progress to the semi-finals, they would only need a draw against the Spaniards in their final match.